corbtastik/mongodb-on-k8s/mongodb-local/README.md

 -n mongodb
 ```

-Deploy MongoDB Ops Manager in a Pod as well as a 3 member MongoDB ReplicaSet for the Ops Manager application database.
-Startup time will vary based on Hardware and quota given to Minikube, however expect to wait 5-10 mins for everything to reach Running status.

 Ensure `mongodb-ops-manager.yml` has `NodePort` configured for external connectivity and you disable backup for Ops Manager.
 Not a best practice but we're running on Minikube and resources locally are precious :gem:.

 ```yaml